PingHGao/FRNet/README.md

 # FRNet
-Frame Recurrent Network for Event-based Video Reconstruction
+Minimal code for evaluating models in Frame Recurrent Network for Event-based Video Reconstruction